awslabs/Agent-EvalKit/templates/commands/implement.md

 - Validate each component before proceeding
 - Use actual agent execution, never simulation

+### Leveraging Context7 MCP for Latest Library Information

+**IMPORTANT**: EvalKit projects include Context7 MCP server for accessing the latest documentation and usage patterns.
+Use this built-in capability to ensure you're implementing with current best practices:

+- **Before implementing evaluation libraries**: Ask Context7 for the latest usage patterns, API changes, and best practices for libraries like DeepEval, LangSmith, or custom evaluation frameworks
+- **For dependency management**: Get current version recommendations and compatibility information
+- **For integration patterns**: Access up-to-date examples and implementation guides
+- **For troubleshooting**: Get current solutions for common integration issues

+Example Context7 queries:
+- "What's the latest DeepEval API for custom metrics?"
+- "Show me current best practices for LangSmith evaluation setup"
+- "What are the latest pandas methods for evaluation data processing?"
+- "How to properly configure evaluation environments with current dependency versions?"

+This ensures your implementation uses the most current approaches and avoids deprecated patterns.

 ### Key Implementation Examples

 #### Agent Integration Pattern